 See in Glossary.
 These decorrelation improvements are active by default and do not need any user input.
 The result is lightmaps that converge upon the noiseless result in less time and display fewer artifacts.

 To cap the amount of time spent calculating each ray, the lightmapper needs to find some criteria for ending the path of each light ray.
 You can do this with a hard limit on the number of bounces that each ray is allowed.
 To further optimize the process, you can use a technique known as “Russian Roulette,” which randomly chooses paths to end early.

 This method considers how meaningful a path is to Global IlluminationA group of techniques that model both direct and indirect lighting to provide realistic lighting results.
-Unity has two global illumination systems that combine direct and indirect lighting.: Baked Global Illumination, and Realtime Global Illumination (deprecated).
+Unity has two global illumination systems that combine direct and indirect lighting: Baked Global Illumination and Enlighten Realtime Global Illumination.

 See in Glossary in the Scene.
 Each time a ray bounces on a dark surface increases the chances of that path ending early.
 Culling rays in this way reduces the overall bake time with generally little effect on lighting quality.
 Previously cookies were limited to real-time Lights only.
 Unity now supports cookies in the CPU and GPU Lightmappers.
 This means that baked and mixed-mode Lights also consider the influence of the cookie in attenuating both direct and indirect lighting.